Albury Wodonga Football Association

-Albury Wodonga Football Association is a soccer league encompassing much of North East Victoria & the Southern Riverina.
+The Albury Wodonga Football Association (AWFA) is a soccer league encompassing much of North East Victoria & the Southern Riverina.
 The association's headquarters and half of the clubs are based in the City Of Albury (New South Wales), and are affiliated under the auspices of Football New South Wales (FNSW).
 The clubs based in Victoria, whilst affiliated from a registration point of view with Football Federation Victoria (FFV), are governed by FNSW..
 Their mission statement is to be an organisation which designs, organises, implements, and controls football activities; coordinates, advises and supports member clubs; represents the sport and its members at the regional, state and national level and plans and organises sponsorship and promotion so that people can participate, enjoy and achieve through playing football."

 History

 The association was formed in 1973 as the "Albury Wodonga Soccer Association".
 The association was known as "Soccer Albury Wodonga" from the 1990s until the early 2000s, when the association was renamed as part of Football Federation Australia's re-branding of the game in Australia.